Bungalow12/Unithree/packages/core/README.md

 ##### Input Plugin

+*Plugin that provides an easy way to process input without setting up your own input handlers.
+The `Input` plugin provides support for Keyboard, Mouse, Pen, Touch, and Gamepads*

 ##### Math Utility Functions

 *Small set of Utility functions related to Math*

 ---

 * `EPSILON` - A value of 10<sup>-5</sup>.